AARP Eye Center

-- Absentee voting: All eligible voters can request an absentee/mail ballot and vote from home.
+- Absentee voting: North Dakota lets any eligible voter request an absentee/mail ballot and vote from home.

 - Early in-person voting: County commissions decide whether to offer early in-person voting.
-The dates and times of early voting vary among counties, but it must occur no earlier than Oct.
-24.
+Dates and times vary among counties.

 Do I need to register to vote?

 North Dakota does not require voter registration.
-Any eligible voter (U.S. citizens 18-plus who live in North Dakota and have lived in a specific precinct for at least 30 days) may vote if they provide acceptable identification.
+Any eligible voter (U.S. citizens 18 and older who live in North Dakota and have lived in a specific precinct for at least 30 days) may vote if they provide acceptable identification.
 Options include a state-issued driver’s license, nondriver’s ID card, tribal ID or long-term care ID certificate.

 Apply for an absentee ballot by mail or in person.